 Now getting down to brass tacks, ask about their termination clause.
 Know what their conditions and penalties are for terminating a contract.
 A situation may arise when you least expect it, and the best way to protect yourself and your license is to know how to cancel a contract.
 Better safe than sorry!

-Another great question to ask is how they allocate their pay packages.
+Another great question to ask is how they allocate their travel nurse pay package.
 This will give you an idea of how the agency invests in your benefits, utilities, and wages.
 A concentration in benefits and utilities may get in the way of possible raises.
-And before you think about going local for a fatter paycheck, ask about radius rules.
+And before you think about going local for a fatter travel nurse paycheck, ask about radius rules.
 In order to protect themselves from losing their permanent staff to travel contracts, hospitals follow radius rules.